AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

     Note that the implementation in WarpX is more efficient when these 3 numbers are equal, and when they are between 1 and 3.

+* ``warpx.do_dive_cleaning`` (`0` or `1` ; default: 0)
+    Whether to use modified Maxwell equations that progressively eliminate the error in :math:`div(E)-\rho`.
+This can be useful when using a current deposition algorithm which is not strictly charge-conserving, or when using mesh refinement.
+These modified Maxwell equation will cause the error to propagate (at the speed of light) to the boundaries of the simulation domain, where it can be absorbed.

 * ``warpx.do_nodal`` (`0` or `1` ; default: 0)
     Whether to use a nodal grid (i.e. all fields are defined at the same points in space) or a staggered grid (i.e. Yee grid ; different